 Joe found work at [tk] a night job which lets him see the city do its unbelievable sky and run around with Violet in afternoon daylight.
-On his way home, just after sunrise, he will decend the wagon steps of the Elevated and if a milk truck is parked at the curb, Joe might buy a pint from the second day crate to cool the evening's hot cornbread supper.
-When he gets to the apartment building house he picks up the bits of night trash the stoop dwellers have drops it in the ashcan left, and gathers up the children's toys to place them under the stairwell.
+On his way home, just after sunrise, he will decend the steps of the Elevated and if a milk wagon is parked at the curb, he might buy a pint from the second day crate to cool the evening's hot cornbread supper.
+When he gets to the apartment building, he picks up the bits of night trash the stoop dwellers have left, drops them in the ashcan and gathers up the children's toys to place them under the stairwell.
 He climbs the stairs and before he gets to his own door he can smell the ham Violet will not give up frying in its own fat to season the hominy swelling in the pot.
-He calls to her as he calle closes the door behind him and she class back: "Vi?"
+He calls loudly to her as he closes the door behind him and she calls back: "Vi?"
 "Joe?"
-As though it might be another, as though visitations were possible, a presumptions neighbor and an angel, or a young ghost with a friendly smile might be there instead.
+As though it might be another, as though a presumptuous neighbor, or a young ghost with a friendly smile might be there instead.
 They eat breakfast then and, more often than not, fall asleep.
-Because of Joe's work and Violet's too, and other things as well, they have stopped night sleeping--exchanging that waste of time for short naps whenever the body insisted, and were not surprised by how good they felt.
+Because of Joe's work -- Violet's too--and other things as well, they have stopped night sleeping--exchanging that waste of time for short naps whenever the body insists, and were not surprised by how good they felt.
 The rest of the day goes however they want it to.
-After a hairdressing, for example, he meets her at the drug store for her vanilla malt and his cherry smash. they walk down [tk] street and across [tk] avenue and if they get tired they sit down and rest on any stoop they want to and talk weather and youthful misbehavior to the woman leaning on the sill of the first floor window.
+After a hairdressing, for example, he meets her at the drug store for her vanilla malt and his cherry smash.
+They walk down [tk] street and across [tk] avenue and if they get tired they sit down and rest on any stoop they want to and talk weather and youthful misbehavior to the woman leaning on the sill of the first floor window.
 Or they might saunter over to [tk] and join the crowd listening to the men with the long distance eyes.
 [They like these men, although Violet is worried that one or another of them will tip the wood box or the broken chair he stands on, or that somebody among the group will shout something that hurts the man's feelings.
 Joe, loving the long distance eyes, is always supportive and chimes in at appropriate moments with encouraging words.]
 Once in a while they take the A train all the way to [tk] to watch [tktk].
-A lot of the time though they stay home figuring things out, telling each other little stories they like to hear again and again, or fussing with the bird Violet boungt.
+A lot of the time though they stay home figuring things out, telling each other those little personal stories they like to hear again and again, or fussing with the bird Violet bought.
 She got it cheap because it wasn't well.
-Hardly any peck to it. drank water but wouldn't eat.
+Hardly any peck to it.
+Drank water but wouldn't eat.
 The special bird mix Violet prepared didn't help either.
 It looked just past her face and didn't turn its head when she tweeted and purred through the bars of the little cage.
 But, as I said all that time ago, Violet is nothing if not persistant.
-She guessed the bird wasn't lonely because it was already sad when she bought it out of a flock of others. so if neither food, nor for easy for a selection of the selectio company nor its own shelter was important to it, Violet decided, and Joe agreed, that nothing was left to love or need but music.
+She guessed the bird wasn't lonely because it was already sad when she bought it out of a flock of others.
+So if neither food, nor company nor its own shelter was important to it, Violet decided, and Joe agreed, that nothing was left to love or need but music.
 They took the cage to the roof, one Saturday, where the wind blew and so did the young men in shirts billowing out behind them.
 From then on the bird was a pleasure to itself and to them.